FlexDoc/Javadoc - JavadocClassic - Parameters

 Related Template:

-The title page is generated by title-page.tpl template.
+The title page is generated by the template: title-page.tpl

 Table Of Contents gen.toc : boolean

-Specify whether to insert the Table Of Contents of the documentation.
+Specify whether to insert the Table Of Contents of the documentation, which is available both in HTML and RTF single-file output.

-Currently, the Table Of Contents is available only in RTF documentation (generated with SingleDoc.tpl main template).
-However, it is not actually generated.
+However, in the case of RTF, the Table Of Contents is not actually generated.
 Rather, a special RTF “{TOC}” field is inserted.
 The real Table Of Contents is generated by MS Word according to that field and style/level paragraph settings specified on the headings of some documentation section.
-This produces the Table Of Contents with the following structure:

 Overview.......................